Using imagemagick to crop and resize 100+ photos

 Lately, I've been playing Pokémon Platino, a Latin American Spanish patch for Pokémon Platinum on the DS.

-Luckily, there's an easy solution to both of these problems!
+Luckily, I found a free, convenient, and offline solution to both of these problems!

 Bulk cropping and resizing with imagemagick